 Additional Sanitation and Safety Tips

-Below is a list of other makeup sanitation and safety tips to consider:
+Below is a list of additional makeup sanitation and safety tips to consider:

 - Be aware of your clients’ allergies;